 King James II

-probably by William Faithorne, after Sir Anthony Van Dyck Click on the links below to find out more
+probably by William Faithorne, after Sir Anthony van Dyck

 line engraving, late 1630s-1640s